Hampton Roads Quarterly Forecast Analysis

 The Hampton Roads MSA (formally the Virginia Beach-Norfolk-Newport News MSA) includes Currituck County, Gloucester County, Isle of Wight County, James City County, Mathews County, York County, Chesapeake, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Surry County, Suffolk, Virginia Beach and Williamsburg.

-The national economy also added 618,000 jobs during the first quarter of 2013, or an average of 206,000 per month.
-Preliminary estimates provided by the Bureau of Labor Statistics indicate that the economy added only 165,000 jobs during the month of April 2013.
-Seasonally adjusted unemployment rate for national economy has also decreased from 7.8 percent in December 2012 to 7.5 percent in April 2014 after remaining at about 6.7 percent for each of the three months of first quarter.
+The national economy also added about 1.2 million jobs during the first six months of 2013, or an average of 197,500 per month.
+Preliminary estimates provided by the Bureau of Labor Statistics (BLS) indicate that the economy added only 162,000 jobs during the month of July 2013.
+Seasonally adjusted unemployment rate for national economy has also decreased from 7.8 percent in December 2013 to 6.3 percent in April 2014 after remaining at about 6.7 percent for each of the three months of first quarter.
 These measures indicate that the national economy continues to improve but at a slow pace.

 For Hampton Roads, due to the region's heavy dependence on Department of Defense and a modest expected increase in defense spending, we expect Real Gross Regional Product to grow by about 2.2 percent in 2014.
 Bureau of Labor Statistics revised data in March 2014 indicate that the regional economy actually added 7,450 jobs in 2013 rather than a gain of 14,950 jobs as previously estimated.